Bachelor of Science

 Students may not register for a course more than twice.
-No more than five course duplications will be permitted.
+No more than five course duplications will be permitted on courses which apply to the BSc.
+Students with more than five course duplications will be required to withdraw from the program.
 Where a course has been repeated, only the higher grade is counted in the GPA calculation.

 Students who have been required to withdraw from the BSc program may continue as General Studies students, but may not register for any upper-division courses which are BSc requirements.

 A student who is required to withdraw from the program must submit an appeal for readmission if he/she wishes to resume studies in the program.